awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-autoscaling-lifecyclehook.md

 The following example creates an Auto Scaling group with a lifecycle hook that supports a custom action at instance launch\.
 This example snippet uses the `NotificationTargetARN` and `RoleARN` properties to specify the Amazon SQS queue and IAM role to use to receive notification when a lifecycle action occurs\.

 This snippet does not include the Amazon SQS queue and IAM role resources that would need to exist or be created to complete the configuration\.
-For information about creating these resources, see [Configuring a notification target for a lifecycle hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/configuring-lifecycle-hook-notifications.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For information about creating these resources, see [Configuring a notification target for lifecycle notifications](https://docs.aws.amazon.com/autoscaling/ec2/userguide/prepare-for-lifecycle-notifications.html#lifecycle-hook-notification-target) in the *Amazon EC2 Auto Scaling User Guide*\.

 #### JSON<a name="aws-resource-autoscaling-lifecyclehook--examples--Lifecycle_hook_that_specifies_a_notification_target_ARN_and_role_ARN--json"></a>